wpaccessibility/wp-a11y-docs/docs/topics/forms/descriptions/connect-description.md

 ## Why is this important?

-Screen readers, such as JAWS, switch to "forms mode" when processing content within a `<form>` element.
-In this mode, screen readers only read the form fields, including any associated information (for example with `aria-describedby`).
+Screen readers can switch to "forms mode" when processing content within a `<form>` element.
+In this mode, screen readers only read the form fields and their associated information.
 Unassociated information is not read aloud unless the user searches for it.

 ## The aria-describedby/id relationship